gitbrent/PptxGenJS/README.md

 NOTE: It takes time to encode images, so the more images you include and the larger they are, the more time will be consumed.
 You will want to show a jQuery Dialog with a nice hour glass before you start creating the file.

+## PRO-TIP
+Pre-encode images into a base64 string (eg: 'data:image/png;base64,iVBORw[...]=') and add as the data argument so exports are super fast (no need to read/encode images!) and reduce dependencies (you dont need yet another img asset to keep track of or deploy right?)

 **************************************************************************************************
 # Bugs & Issues